Ohio Governor Moves To Postpone Tuesday’s Primary Until June Over Coronavirus Concerns

 Ohio was set to vote on Tuesday, along with Illinois, Florida, and Arizona.

-The state of Louisiana had already postponed its own presidential primary, set for April 4.
+The state of Louisiana had already postponed its own presidential primary, originally set for April 4.

 The idea of postponing all primaries was raised during Sunday’s Democratic debate, with Vermont Senator Bernie Sanders responding to a question from moderator Anderson Cooper by appearing to support the idea.